 For many businesses, organic search engine marketing is one of their top lead generation avenues.
 For example, a local plumber may rely on searches for “plumber near me” to get business.
 On the other hand, a field service scheduling software brand that creates content for those in the plumbing industry may rely on searches for topics like “plumber salary“.

 By creating a content program, you increase the chances that your business will rank highly on Google, and that means you increase the probability that someone will click on your site.
+With the right content program, you can also engage with your audience via different channels.
+For instance, by using WhatsApp marketing strategies, you can reach your target audience in a more personal and engaging way.
+This can help you build relationships with your customers, generate leads, and boost sales.

 From there, it’s a great idea to use an email marketing service to sign them up for your email list and offer some type of free estimate or download and then use automation tools to send them numerous emails to bring them through your marketing funnel until they convert.